Department of Computer Science

 Establishment of the Laboratory for Quantum Informatics in Finance.
 In conjunction with the Hanlon Financial Systems Lab, this lab introduces quantum technology to the financial sector, aiming at creating disruptive techniques and systems for secure transfer of sensitive data, simulation of stochastic financial processes, pricing, and more.

-Creation of a hybrid quantum communications network across the Stevens campus.
 A quantum communication testbed was built on the campus connecting the Burchard Building, the Lawrence T. Babbio, Jr. Center for Business and Technology Management, and the Samuel C. Williams Library through fiber optical cables and free space.
 It utilizes entangled photons in high-dimensional Hilbert space and a robust design to achieve high data rates and high resilience against channel disturbances.
 It is an open platform for collaborative research and development where new ideas and protocols are conceived, validated, improved, and commercialized.

-Introduction of Quantum Corner.
 A quantum corner is now constructed in Williams Library, featuring a quantum receiver hosted in a transparent enclosure, a messaging terminal based on quantum technology and educational materials on quantum physics and technology.

 Creation of a public, online trusted source of quantum random numbers.
 The source will provide student and faculty users at Stevens fast data streams of authenticated random numbers whose randomness originates in the fundamental laws of quantum physics.
 The novelty will be on simultaneously generations over multiple channels, each of which can be operated either independently or in a custom correlation.
 In addition, the source will be capable of creating colored noise with custom spectra, covering both Markovian and non-Markovian regimes.
 Such a resource will prove extremely useful for numeric simulations of physical, financial and engineering processes on campus.